 Meyer brought in command and control training.
 He had to deal with disciplinary issues.
 The firefighters' code?
-"The code is to give victims their best chance for code isn't running around and getting yourself hurt or killed."
+"The code is to give victims their best chance for survival, and to go home safe.
+The code isn't running around and getting yourself hurt or killed."

-his personnel think and that they understand the job and the risks.
+He loved leading a gritty department but he demanded that his personnel think and that they understand the job and the risks.
 The Vallejo crews didn't always do things the right way and Meyer had to change the mindset.
 If he didn't, he'd be handing a flag to someone's family member.